tvlooy/php-ext-dev-book/manuscript/WritingTests.md

 Note that in the first test example I used ```EXPECT``` and in the second I use ```EXPECTF``` to support the ```%s``` and ```%d``` variables.

-You can get examples of how to write tests the extensions in the ext directory of PHP to get lots of examples of how to write test cases.
+You can get a lot of examples of how to write test cases from the ext directory of PHP.

 If you ever encounter a bug in PHP or an extension, you have to write a specific test for it.
 Put the ID of the bug in the name of the text, eg: bug12345.phpt.